 William E. "Bill" Andrew is Chancellor of the University of Prince Edward Island.

 Andrew was first installed as the university’s seventh Chancellor on March 6, 2005, replacing philanthropist and journalist Norman Webster who served as Chancellor from 1996 to 2004.
-Currently director and chief executive officer of Penn West Petroleum Ltd., Andrew is also a former governor of the Canadian Association of Petroleum Producers.
+Currently Chair and Chief Executive Officer of Long Run Exploration Ltd., Andrew is also a former governor of the Canadian Association of Petroleum Producers.
 His P.E.I. involvements, in addition to his role at UPEI, include service as a director of the Canadian Wind Institute and as a national director of the Fathers of Confederation Buildings Trust.

 He and his wife Denise reside in Calgary, but the native of Milton, P.E.I., has maintained very close ties to his home province.
 The Andrew's have a home on the Island, and they partner with Bill's brother Brian and his wife Carol in Meridian Farms in Milton where they raise standardbred horses.
 The Andrew family has continued a four-generation involvement in racing standardbred horses in Atlantic Canada, and is active in P.E.I. and national harness racing circles.

 Andrew is an active and contributing member to the Friends of UPEI group in Calgary, which annually provides scholarships for students to study at UPEI.
 He and his wife are active in various community and philanthropic endeavours, and they are members of the UPEI Visionary Society for planned giving.